Northeast / East Coast Tour

 Day 8, Swansea - Eaglehawk Neck (B/L)

 This section offers of the coast road offers the most spectacular ocean views of the entire tour and is rather flat except one short section.
 The ride is an absolute pleasure, not uncommon that guests are screaming for fun.
 After about 30 km the road turns away from the coast.
 We may do a short detour to Tribunna to see the cute harbour.
 Just after Orford we are having our lunch at the lovely Spring beach, where you can have a walk afterwards.
 Than we pack up for a 2 hours long bus transfer.
-If time allows we can make a small detour to Richmond where we´ll give you some time to explore this the historic tsmall own Cycling: 62 km (39 m) + Bus 107 km (67 m)
+If time allows we can make a small detour to Richmond where we´ll give you some time to explore this lovely historic small town.
+Cycling: 62 km (39 m) + Bus 107 km (67 m)

 Day 9, day off (B/L)